Whistleblower Policy

 1. Background and Purpose

-Employees and others working closely with BBM Youth Support will often be the best source of information when things are not quite right.
-This Whistleblower Policy is an important element in detecting corrupt, illegal or other undesirable conduct at BBM Youth Support.
+Employees and others working closely with BBM Ltd will often be the best source of information when things are not quite right.
+This Whistleblower Policy is an important element in detecting corrupt, illegal or other undesirable conduct at BBM Ltd.

 The purpose of this Policy is to: